orthecreedence/wookie-doc/views/pages/about.md

 to be tacked on after the fact.
 So far the results have been favorable, with every web server feature I've needed so far able to be provided by a plugin.

-I have not used Wookie in a production environment yet, so still consider the project to be in beta until it has been battle-tested.
+Note that while Wookie should still be considered *beta*, it's now in production driving both the API and the website for my latest project, [Turtl](https://turtl.it/).
+Note that Turtl is [open-source](https://github.com/turtl), so feel free to browse the source for ideas on how to use Wookie.

 The dog (Wookie)
 ----------------